What Not to Do in Italy

 Yes, many Italians in the hospitality industry speak at least some English, but that doesn’t mean it’s okay to not even attempt to learn the local language.
 Don’t be that annoying American tourist.

-It’s polite to learn basic greetings and phrases in Italian, like hello, good morning, goodbye, please, thank you, etc. and use them while you’re there.
+It’s polite to learn basic greetings and phrases in Italian, like hello, good morning, goodbye, please, and thank you and use them while you’re there.

 While it may not be totally necessary in many of the more touristy places, it’s always appreciated.